MiguelORLiebana/IT_Java/Sprint_1/Task_5/Level_1/src/n1exercici1/readme.txt

-1. Delete first line of Main.java "package n1exercici1;"
+1. Delete first line of Main.java file "package n1exercici1;"
 2. Open the terminal or cmd a go to the Main.java directory
 3. Compile the Main.java class using the command: javac Main.java